A Teen Sued His School For Banning Him Because He Wasn’t Vaccinated Against Chickenpox, Now He Has Chickenpox

 What’s more, now that he’s had chickenpox, he’s developed an immunity to it — essentially, he got vaccinated against the disease by getting the disease — and he will be allowed back in school.

-Kunkel is one of a growing number of children of parents who refuse to vaccinate their children.
+Kunkel is one of a growing number of children with parents who refuse to vaccinate their children.
 In the past two decades, the number of unvaccinated kids has skyrocketed, largely (though not completely) due to a since-disproved supposed link between vaccines and autism.

-However, in Kunkel’s case, it wasn’t about the non-existent vaccines-autism link.
+However, in Kunkel’s case, it wasn’t about the nonexistent vaccines-autism link.
 Rather, it was about their religious beliefs.
 Specifically, his parents are devout Catholics, and some Catholics eschew the chickenpox vaccine because of an association with abortion.

-As the National Catholics Bioethics Center explains, back when the chickenpox vaccine was developed in the 1960’s, some of the cells used in its development came from aborted fetuses.
-However, the Center also notes that the association with abortion is now “distant,” as modern vaccines are in now way derived from cells from aborted fetuses.
+As the National Catholics Bioethics Center explains, back when the chickenpox vaccine was developed in the 1960s, some of the cells used in its development came from aborted fetuses.
+However, the center also notes that the association with abortion is now “distant,” as modern vaccines are in no way derived from cells from aborted fetuses.

 Meanwhile, diseases once all but eradicated, such as chickenpox and, in particular, measles, are making a comeback.
-As the Centers for Disease Control reports, there are currently, as of this writing, there have been 764 confirmed cases of measles in 2019.
-In 2010 there were 63.
+As the Centers for Disease Control reports, there are currently, as of this writing, 764 confirmed cases of measles so far in 2019.
+In 2010, there were 63.